glycerine/cshared-osx-issue/README.md

-I was led to investigate because when I loaded a c-shared built .so library into the R statistical analysis environment, and then pressed ctrl-c: it panics/crashes on OSX, but works fine on Linux.
+I was led to investigate because when I loaded a c-shared built .so library into the R statistical analysis environment, set-up handlers with signal.Notify(), and then pressed ctrl-c: it panics/crashes on OSX, but works fine on Linux.
 See the last stack dump in this repo for the full details of that panic.

 This repo is an attempt to reduce/isolate that issue into a minimal test case.
+I've not been successful yet in reproducing the difference between OSX and Linux, and I suspect this is due to variation in the signal handling code either in the Golang runtime or the R runtime.

-While I cannot reproduce the crash/panic (yet), I do observe that signal handling under OSX and linux appears to be disabled by loading the golang based c-shared library, and I strongly suspect that this is a part of the mechanism of the crash.
-And it seems like a bug in its own right.
+Nonethless, while I cannot reproduce the crash/panic in a minimal test case (it reproduces easily in you want to go to the trouble of doing an R source install and compiling my R library 'rmq'), I do observe that signal handling under OSX and linux appears to be disabled by loading the golang based c-shared library, and I strongly suspect that this is a part of the mechanism of the crash.
+Moreover it seems like a bug in its own right.

 I think this is related to https://github.com/golang/go/issues/11794.

+### details

 on darwin-amd64 / OSX 10.10.5 Yosemite: